 The major sources of demographic information used for this project include the Department of Commerce Census Bureau, Department of Labor, Department of Agriculture, and the U.S. Geological Survey.
-In addition to federal FedStats reports and Census Bureau QuickFacts reports, custom demographic reports were obtained from SRC, Inc. Also, the VEDP (Virginia Economic Development Partnership) provides a comprehensive profile for each county with data compiled from several sources.
+Tabular reports were generated from Federal FedStats and Census Bureau QuickFacts websites.
+In addition, custom demographic reports were obtained from SRC, Inc., DemographicsNow website.
+Also, the VEDP (Virginia Economic Development Partnership) provides a comprehensive profile for each county with data compiled from several sources.

-Detailed demographic reports are provided in the appendices for each TOP county, as well as listings showing data for all TOP counties so that they can be easily compared.
-Comparative analysis can be a useful tool for planning.
+Detailed demographic reports are provided in the appendices for each TOP county, as well as listings showing data for all TOP counties so that they can be easily compared for analysis purposes.
 Some of these reports will be referred to later.